smolchanovsky/DoublyLinkedListSerialization/README.md

 # BinarySerialization

-Serialization and deserialization functions for a doubly linked list.
+Serialization and deserialization functions for a doubly linked list with random element.